 Peer Mentoring for SRCs.
 Maryland currently contracts with a nonprofit advocacy organization for peer mentoring.
-Community Connections is a peer mentoring initiative where individuals with developmental disabilities who live in the community (referred to as Community Connectors) are paired with individuals who live at the Rosewood and the Holly Centers.
+Community Connections is a peer mentoring initiative where individuals with developmental disabilities who live in the community (referred to as Community Connectors) are paired with individuals who live at the Rosewood Holly Centers.
 The Arc of Maryland's Self Advocacy Network (SAN) staff matches the two individuals and helps them to get to know each other.
 The goal is for the person who lives in the community to share personal experiences about life in the community with the person living at the SRC.
 People typically meet a few times each month.
 Referrals are received from SRCs and day programs that SRC residents attend.
 The person living in the community is paid to make this connection.
-This effort will be expanded to provide opportunities for individuals to spend additional time with their Community Connector in the community, to increase peer mentors, to expand access to peers to all of the SRCs, and address family needs for mentoring from families of former SRC residents.
-Opposition by family members and/or legal guardians is the most commonly identified barrier to community placement and thus a family-to-family peer mentoring program is vital to the success of Maryland's MFP project for SRC residents.
+This effort will be expanded to provide opportunities for individuals to spend additional time with their Community Connector in the community prior to community placement, to increase peer mentors, to expand access to peers to all of the SRCs, to continue peer mentoring opportunities for 6 months following transition to the community and to address family needs for mentoring from families of former SRC residents.
+Opposition by family members and/or legal guardians is the most commonly identified barrier to community placement and thus a family-to-family peer mentoring program, called Friends and Family Ties, is vital to the success of Maryland's MFP project for SRC residents.
+Peer Mentors for individuals living in SRC's will also discuss career possibilities and the benefits of working in the community.
+This component will be added to the current Community Connections initiative, focusing on employment.
+Family mentors will also address concerns that families share about their loved ones working in the community, such as the loss of health benefits and services, safety while working in the community, transportation to and from work, and assurances that medical needs will be met during working hours.
+To address these and similar fears, family-to-family peer mentoring will provide a forum to share fears openly with other families, a guided discussion on the benefits and effects of employment, and the possibility that their loved one CAN work, which may not otherwise have been considered.